-While population blood lead levels fluctuate from year to year, the underlying trend is that levels have not changed significantly since 2012.
-In 2020 newborns had a geomean of 0.6 μ g/dL; children aged between 6 months to <12 months had a geomean of 2.7 μ g/dL; and the age-sex standardized geometric mean for children aged 1 to <5 years was 4.7 μ g/d.
-Less than half (46%) of the children aged 1 to <5 years and only 13% of children aged 6 months to < 12 months had a notifiable blood lead level (<5 μ g/dL)
+While population blood lead levels fluctuate from year to year, the underlying trend has been that levels have not changed significantly since 2012.
+However in 2021 less than half (32%) of the children aged 1 to <5 years and only 7% of children aged 6 months to < 12 months had a notifiable blood lead level (≥ 5 μg/dL).
+See Addendum 1, where further testing of unadjusted annual geomeans for children 1 to <5 years showed a statistically significant change.
+In 2021 newborns had a geomean of 0.7 μg/dL; children aged between 6 months to <12 months had a geomean of 2.4 μg/dL; and the age-sex standardized geometric mean for children aged 1 to <5 years was 3.6 μg/dL.

 Once children become toddlers (ie are 1 year and older) they have greater freedom to roam and explore.
 This increases children's exposure to lead and it is when diverging blood lead levels are observed between Aboriginal and non-Aboriginal children.
-Aboriginal children aged 1 to < 5 years were nearly twice as likely as to have a notifiable blood lead level < 5 μ g/dL than non-Aboriginal children (70% compared with 37% respectively)
+This year, however, the discrepancy between the two groups has decreased, from hovering around 4 μ g/dL since 2012, to 2.4 μ g/dL.
+While Aboriginal children aged 1 to < 5 years were still twice as likely to have a notifiable blood lead level \geq 5 μ g/dL than non-Aboriginal children, for both the proportions had substantially decreased from 2020 (from 70% to 51% and from 37% to 23% respectively).